Sub-7/FFmpegUI/README.md

 # Features
 - almost everything FFmpeg can do with videos
-- Hardware encoding with VAAPI and CUDA
+- Hardware encoding with VAAPI and CUDA*
 - Blu-Ray/DVD Ripping support
 - PROXMOX KVM & LXC support

+*it may be possible that CUDA is not working. is due to FFmpeg or CUDA, if you have success please tell me versions of FFmpeg, CUDA and Nvidia drivers.

 # Installation
  tested and recommended on Ubuntu 18.04